Balistarama/04_SVHN-Image-Classifier/README.md

 - Update data_processor.py to reshape the data so it's the right formate for the Neural Net <img src="https://raw.githubusercontent.com/Balistarama/04_SVHN-Image-Classifier/master/tick.png">
 - Setup the Neural Net so that it accepts the new image tensors <img src="https://raw.githubusercontent.com/Balistarama/04_SVHN-Image-Classifier/master/tick.png">
 - Setup TensorBoard
+- Change final fully connected layer to 128 neurons
-- Increase accuracy, current value: 16.13%
+- Increase the models accuracy, current value: 16.13%

 ##INSTRUCTIONS:
  - Clone repository